he-chen-95/he-chen-95.github.io/_posts/2020-05-16-Software_recommandation.md

 ## My software recommendations for PhD student

 Two weeks ago, my laptop was broken down, my university arranged to repair it within a few days.
-However, i have reinstall all useful applications for thesis preparation.
+However, i have to reinstall all useful applications for thesis preparation.
+It's really annoying.
 Many PhD student often ask for tips on how to manage their works.
 At the beginning of my PhD, i tried out lots of different computer applications to manage my work.
 Here are some applications or website i'd like to recommend to any PhD student.

 ###### Literature search

 There are a large number of available digital tools that could help researches search the millions of published articles.
+Here, i list some tools that really helps for literature search.

 Google Scholar:  It is a popular search engine that helps researchers find scholarly literature using relevant keywords.